-Ned Gymmies was created to offer our Mountain families more movement class options in your local community, without having to drive down the mountain.
-Our classes run in sessions that are two months or less throughout the school year.
+Ned Gymmies was created to offer our Mountain families ways to get their kids moving and grooving in our local, Colorado mountain community, without having to drive down the mountain.
+Our classes run throughout the school year in sessions that are two months or less.

-In our Gymnastics classes, our youngest movers enjoy learning alongside their parents in our Bunnies class.
-Children 3 and up join solo in our Foxes, Mountain Lions, Deer and Moose classes.
+In our Recreational Gymnastics classes, our youngest movers enjoy learning alongside their parents in our Bunnies class.
+Children 3 and up take classes on their own in our Foxes, Mountain Lions, Deer and Moose classes.
 Our preschool age Foxes class focuses on fundamentals building blocks for a recreational gymnastics practice while the school-age classes focus on learning and honing core gymnastics skills.

 “Movement in children can help increase memory, perception, language, attention, emotion and decision making. ...
 It is important that all young children are physically active every day.
 In fact, physical activity may play a bigger role in a child's development than previously believed.”